-The Dual Nature of Criminal Justice in Islamic Penal Code: The Contrast and Interaction of Restorative and Non-Restorative Approaches in Hadd, Qisas, and Diyat Crimes
+The Dual Nature of Criminal Justice in the Islamic Penal Code: Confrontation and Interaction Between Restorative and Non-Restorative Approaches in Hudud, Qisas, and Diyah Crimes

 Authors